• Trail Home

 Table of Contents provided for Trail Stops.
 Media coverage and testimonials are included.

 This is the first website dedicated to documenting and pinpointing Florida sites connected to the life of, and songs written by, Tom Petty.
 It serves as a roadmap for Petty fans traveling there to learn about -- and navigate to -- these sites in his hometown, Gainesville, and elsewhere in the state.
-This website will help facilitate your Tom Petty tourism.
+This website will help facilitate your Tom Petty tourism by giving you the information needed to create a self-guided tour that most interests you.

 This site is a public service to my fellow Pettyheads, as well as the casual fans of Tom Petty.
 In advance of my own Petty pilgrimages to Gainesville, I invested weeks to researching locations with a Tom Petty connection in his hometown and elsewhere in Florida.
 Afterward, it seemed like a good idea to help you in your travels by sharing this intelligence.
 So, I devoted months to learning how to, then creating, and now maintaining, this website.
-I hope it helps you sites in Tom Petty's Florida.
+I hope it helps you as you tour the sites -- in person or virtually -- in Tom Petty's Florida.

 While you will be able to discover, learn about, and locate these sites in the "Trail Stops" section, you can get a broad overview of the pinpointed Google Maps sites here at the Tom Petty Trail Map: